 Even if you don't include an agenda (although you should), pre-work helps participants use the context of the assigned action items infer the purpose and intended outcomes of the upcoming meeting.
 While you should always plan out an agenda, pre-work helps participants come to the workshop or meeting with the main topics fresh in their minds.

 Imagine that your session is dedicated to an experience mapping exercise.
 Your pre-work deliverable could be each person's top three learnings from customer research findings.
 These learnings then get clustered into themes that the facilitator uses to kick off the first section of the meeting:

 "Many of you were surprised that our users did not know where to find the link to our Help Center.
 Let's go through the current steps that customers take to find it.
 Then, we'll identify areas of opportunity."

 There are a few steps facilitators can take to set their teams up for success, whether they’re planning to come together in person or remotely.
 We recommend including these things in your pre-work:

-💡 “By when”—do they have up until the minute before the session to do it?
+- Include the due date, or “by when”—do they have up until the minute before the session to do it?
 Or does it have to be done 24 hours in advance?

-💡 Gentle reminders—Every couple of days, remind your team of the importance of your pre-work.
-Don’t be afraid to thank those by name who have done what they needed to do (to motivate those who haven’t)
+- Provide gentle reminders—Every couple of days, remind your team of the importance of your pre-work.
+Don’t be afraid to thank those by name who have done what they needed to do (to motivate those who haven’t).

 Pre-work allows you to hold efficient, collaborative, and personalized sessions with your team.
-Participants feel they’ve used their time wisely, and that they've learned about or improved a subject or skill that directly impacts their work.
-As pre-work becomes a part of your culture, teammates will show up ready to dive right in - thus generating trust, confidence, and alignment amongst the team.
+Participants feel they’ve used their time wisely, and they’ll have learned about or improved a subject or skill that directly impacts their work.
+As pre-work becomes a part of your culture, teammates will show up ready to dive right in—generating trust, confidence, and alignment amongst the team.

 About the author